rus-sharafiev/dev-server/README.md

 # Dev server for React

-Standalone esbuild based app for building, watching, serving and deploying React projects.
+The standalone application based on the [esbuild](https://esbuild.github.io/) for building, watching, serving and deploying React projects.
-Written on Go, it uses net/http module to serve web project and Go implementation of esbuild.
-However, to get maximum performance and best stability, standalone original compilers are used for processing [sass](https://sass-lang.com/dart-sass) (Dart) and [less](https://github.com/rus-sharafiev/less-compiler) (ES6 source code wrapped inside Deno)
+Written on Go, it uses net/http module to serve web project and Go implementation of the esbuild, but, in order to get maximum performance and better stability, standalone original compilers are used for processing [Sass](https://sass-lang.com/dart-sass) and [Less](https://github.com/rus-sharafiev/less-compiler) files.

 ## Install
 Using PowerShell (Windows x64 only)